koinov/ton-staking/README.md

 - [ ] Changing owner procedure
 - [ ] Handling redemption requests when pool smart contract doesn't have enough funds (nominators should return funds to pool in this case)
 - [ ] Add operator role, so stakes can be handled by third party
-- [ ] Multisig console (to use wallet as an owner wallet for better convenience)
+- [ ] Support Multisig in console (to use multisig wallet as an owner wallet for better convenience)
+- [ ] Emergency shutdown (to handle code updates or the situation when keys of the owners wallet are compromised, technically means returnign all subscriptions and starting new structure)
+- [ ] Redeemed subscription entries deletion from smart contract
 - [ ] Add election support to owner's console
 - [ ] Add staking management to owner's console
 - [ ] Add interaction with Nodes to owner's console